ymbozec/REEFMOD.7.2_GBR/README.md

 ## Instructions

-WARNING: running the code requires inclusion into the Matlab working directory of the folder REEFMOD.7.0_GBR/data.
+WARNING: running the code requires inclusion into the folder /data of the file GBR1_CONNECT.mat (new coral connectivity at 1 km resolution).
+This file exceeds GitHub’s size limit and is therefore not included here.
+Please contact me (y.bozec@uq.edu.au) to obtain a copy.

 The code is written in MATLAB (2023b or earlier versions).
 To execute the model: